A web-based course for health care personnel working in prisons

 The prison doctor’s challenges

-Doctors working in prisons face problems that are different from those encountered by doctors working with the ordinary population.
+Doctors and other health professionals working in prisons face problems that are different from those encountered by doctors working with the general population.
 Prison doctors must be able to provide adequate health care in the particular environment that exist in prisons.
 The doctor’s conduct must not be in conflict with international human rights and ethical standards.

-In many countries the education of prison doctors is not a priority.
-Many doctors do not even have access to international conventions and rules regulating health care services for prisoners.
+In many countries little educational opportunities are provided to health professionals working in detention settings.
+It has direct repercussions on the quality of health care provided to detainees and the health outcomes of this population.
+Many doctors do not have access to international conventions and rules regulating health care services for prisoners.
 They encounter human rights violations, but do not know how to deal with them adequately.
-We hope this course will meet some of the needs many prison doctors have for more knowledge and skills in human rights and medical ethics.
+We believe this course will meet some of the needs many prison doctors have for more knowledge and skills in human rights and medical ethics.

 Objectives of the programme